hongjie7/scNT-seq_pipeline/README.md

 ---

-This tutorial provides a complete guide for running the Dynast pipeline from raw data to corrected output, enabling RNA velocity analysis and insights into single-cell gene expression dynamics.
+This tutorial provides a complete guide for running the Dynast pipeline from raw data to count matrix output with T to C substitution, enabling RNA velocity and RNA Kinetics analysis and insights into single-cell gene expression dynamics.